Fujita's conjecture for quasi-elliptic surfaces: Introduction

-To prove this result, we follow the ideas of \cite{di2015effective} and a careful case by case study.
-Note that, in \cite{di2015effective}, it is proved that, when $p=3$, $K_X+kA$ is base point free for $k\geq 4$ and it is very ample for $k\geq 8$; and when $p=2$, $K_X+kA$ is base point free for $k\geq 5$ and it is very ample for $k\geq 19$.
+To prove this result, we follow the ideas of \cite{di2015effective} and make a careful case-by-case study.
+Note that, in \cite{di2015effective}, it is proved that, when $p=3$, $K_X+tA$ is base point free for $t\geq 4$ and it is very ample for $t\geq 8$; and when $p=2$, $K_X+tA$ is base point free for $t\geq 5$ and it is very ample for $t\geq 19$.

+\begin{acks} The author would like to thank his advisor Christopher D. Hacon for many helpful suggestions and encouragement. \end{acks}